+The Board has concluded that Mr. Cosgrove is qualified to serve on the Board because of his executive leadership experience and knowledge of environmental engineering, construction management and water quality.
 Mr. Cosgrove is Vice President and Principal of Kleinfelder, a firm offering consulting in architecture, civil and structural engineering, construction management, environmental analysis, remediation, and natural resources management throughout the U.S., Canada and Australia.
 A Professional Engineer licensed in the State of New Jersey, Mr. Cosgrove has over 25 years' experience in the field of environmental engineering and science with extensive background in water quality monitoring and modeling.
 Prior to his current position, Mr. Cosgrove was Principal and Founder of Omni Environmental LLC, an environmental consulting firm based in Princeton, NJ.
 Mr. Cosgrove's professional affiliations include the American Society of Civil Engineers, the American Water Resources Association, the National Society of Professional Engineers, and the Water Environment Federation, among others.
-He served as a Director of the New Jersey Association of Environmental Authorities from 2005-2011 and currently serves as Chairperson of the New Jersey Clean Water Council.
-Mr. Cosgrove received a B.S.
-Degree in Civil Engineering from Lafayette College and earned his M.E. in Environmental and Water Resource Systems Engineering from Cornell University.
+He served as a director of the Association of Environmental Authorities from 2005-2011 and currently serves as Chairperson of the New Jersey Clean Water Council.
+Mr. Cosgrove received a B.S. degree in Civil Engineering from Lafayette College and earned his M.E. in Environmental and Water Resource Systems Engineering from Cornell University.